damienmaguire/Tesla-Model-3-Drive-Unit/README.md

 03/12/25 : Updated 30 pin connector pinout and added a DXF of the OEM board derived from a laser scan.

+01/02/26 : Uploaded V3.2 schematic and pcb layout.
+First order of boards on the way!